 Lee Enterprises plans quarterly call and webcast December 8, 2022

-/EIN News/ -- DAVENPORT, Iowa, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Lee Enterprises, Incorporated (NASDAQ: LEE), a major subscription and advertising platform and a leading provider of high quality, trusted, local news and information in 77 markets, has scheduled an audio webcast and conference call for Thursday, December 8, 2022, at 9 a.m.
+DAVENPORT, Iowa, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Lee Enterprises, Incorporated LEE, a major subscription and advertising platform and a leading provider of high quality, trusted, local news and information in 77 markets, has scheduled an audio webcast and conference call for Thursday, December 8, 2022, at 9 a.m.
 Central Time.
 Lee plans to issue a news release before market opens that day with preliminary results for its year ended September 25, 2022.

 A live webcast of the conference call may be accessed via the Investor Relations portion of Lee's website or here.
 To participate in the live conference call via telephone, please register here.
 Upon registering, a dial-in number and unique PIN will be provided to join the conference call.